shichao-an/notes/docs/bd/ch2.md

 [![Figure 2.11 All of the raw data concerning Tom is deconstructed into timestamped, atomic units we call facts.](figure_2.11_600.png)](figure_2.11.png "Figure 2.11 All of the raw data concerning Tom is deconstructed into timestamped, atomic units we call facts.")

 * **Atomicity.** Facts are atomic and cannot be subdivided into smaller meaningful components.
-    * Collective data, such as Tom’s friend list in the figure, are represented as multiple, independent facts.
-As a consequence of being atomic, there’s no redundancy of information across distinct facts.
+    * Collective data, such as Tom's friend list in the figure, are represented as multiple, independent facts.
+As a consequence of being atomic, there's no redundancy of information across distinct facts.
 * **Timestamp.** Facts are timestamped to make them immutable and eternally true.

 ##### **Making Facts Identifiable**